Tyler Boyd Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 - Boyd is averaging 44.3 receiving yards per game in 11 career matchups against the Browns, 4.2 fewer than his receiving yards prop bet over/under for Sunday's game (48.5).

-- Boyd has caught a touchdown pass versus the Browns four times, but did not have multiple TDs in any of those games.
+- Boyd, in 11 matchups, had a touchdown catch four times.
+But he did not have multiple TDs in any of those games.

-- The Browns have the NFL's fifth-ranked pass defense this season, giving up 223.5 yards per game through the air.
+- The 223.5 passing yards the Browns give up per game makes them the NFL's fifth-ranked pass defense this season.

-- At 1.8 passing TDs allowed per game, the Browns defense is ranked 24th in the league.
+- With 28 passing TDs conceded this year, the Browns defense is ranked 24th in the NFL.

 Recent Performances